 NCRERN is led by Thomas Kane, Douglas Staiger, Christopher Avery, and Jennifer Ash.
-The NCRERN team consists of Kellie Solowski, Hayley Didriksen, Elise Swanson, Dean Kaplan, Andrea Cornejo, and Sativa Thompson.
-The pilots reported on in this brief were also supported by Katherine Kieninger and Lisa Sanbonmatsu.
+The NCRERN team consists of Kellie Solowski, Hayley Didriksen, Elise Swanson, Dean Kaplan, Sativa Thompson, and Mimi Tan.
+The pilots reported on in this brief were also supported by Katherine Kieninger, Andrea Cornejo and Lisa Sanbonmatsu.
 NCRERN would not exist without the participation of our districts in New York and Ohio, along with the Management Council and Regional Information Centers.
-Thank you for sticking with us through the pandemic to design, implement, and test these interventions.
-This work was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305C190004 to Harvard University.
-The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.